 Commonwealth Coastal & Marine Policy Fellowship

-VASG is currently recruiting host offices among local and state government agencies, and Non-Government Organizations (NGOs).
-As an example, the 2017 Commonwealth Fellows were placed at the Virginia Department of Environmental Quality, Virginia Department of Conservation and Recreation, and the Virginia Marine Resource Commission, Office of the Secretary of Natural Resources , and The Nature Conservancy's Virginia Coast Reserve.
+VASG is currently recruiting host offices among local and state government agencies, and non-governmental organizations (NGOs).
+As an example, previous fellows were placed at the Virginia Department of Environmental Quality, Virginia Department of Conservation and Recreation, Virginia Marine Resource Commission, Office of the Secretary of Natural Resources , and The Nature Conservancy's Virginia Coast Reserve.

 Tentative Fellowship Competition Timeline

 - Fellowship announcement released: September 2018